Promote digitilisation to simplify your work – Deputy Minister to Civil servants

-The Deputy Minister for Communications and Digitalisation, Ms. Ama Pomaa Boateng (MP), has advised civil servants to embrace and promote digitalization to simplify the voluminous nature of their work.
+The Deputy Minister for Communications and Digitalisation, Ms. Ama Pomaa Boateng (MP), has advised civil servants to embrace and promote digitilisation to simplify the voluminous nature of their work.

 “Promote digitalisation to simplify and make the work more efficient, provide accessibility and transparency in the administrative work of government,” she stated.